pingcap/docs-tidb-operator/en/deploy-tidb-cluster-across-multiple-kubernetes.md

 Through the above steps, you can complete exit and resources reclaim of the joined clusters.

-## Enable the existing data cluster across multiple Kubernetes cluster feature as the initial TiDB cluster
+## Enable the feature for a cluster with existing data and make it the initial TiDB cluster

 > **Warning:**
 >